luiul/sql-bootcamp/README.md

 - [PostgreSQL](https://www.postgresql.org/): SQL Engine that stores data and reads queries and returns information
 - [PgAdmin](https://www.pgadmin.org/): graphical User Interface for connecting with PostgreSQL
-- Restore the provided database with the `.tar` file.
+- Restore the provided database using the `.tar` file in the repo [here](https://github.com/luiul/sql-bootcamp/blob/main/database-restore/dvdrental.tar).
 - VS Code: source-code editor.
 We use VS Code as a scratch pad and for general note taking.

 Go to Servers > PostgreSQL 12 > Databases > dvdrental > Schemas > Tables to see the tables in the restored database.